hirememorey/yesand-music/README.md

 **The "Hands"** are the simple integration points that get MIDI data to and from the DAW.

-**The "Heart"** is the visual interface with natural language chat that provides immediate feedback and integrates seamlessly with existing DAW workflows.
+**The "Heart"** is the invisible intelligence with natural language chat that provides immediate feedback and integrates seamlessly with existing DAW workflows.

 This separation allows us to:
 - Focus on musical intelligence without being constrained by DAW-specific APIs